Oil drops on support for OPEC production rise

 Tehran had previously resisted pressure by OPEC's de-facto leader Saudi Arabia to raise output.

-Even with Iran appearing to fall in line, analysts do not expect a harmonious OPEC meeting.
+Still, analysts do not expect a harmonious OPEC meeting.

-"Our expectations are for a tense, discordant and highly geopolitical OPEC+ meeting," said Japan's Mitsubishi UFJ Financial Group in a note to clients.
+"Our expectations are for a tense, discordant and highly geopolitical OPEC+ meeting," said Japan's Mitsubishi UFJ Financial Group.

-OPEC, together with other key producers including Russia, started withholding output in 2017 to prop up prices, but a tightening market in 2018 led to calls by major consumers for more supplies.
+OPEC, together with other key producers including Russia, started withholding output in 2017 to prop up prices, but a tightening market has led to calls by consumers for more supplies.

+In another escalation, India on Thursday joined China and the EU by increasing duties on various commodities imported from the United States.

+Price were preventing from dropping further by strong U.S. fuel demand, as seen in record refinery runs and travel data and a large decline in crude inventories.

-In a sign of strong demand, U.S. refineries processed a seasonal record of 17.7 million bpd of crude oil last week, according to data from the Energy Information Administration (EIA) said on Wednesday.
+U.S. refineries processed a seasonal record of 17.7 million bpd of crude oil last week, according to data from the Energy Information Administration (EIA) said on Wednesday.

 This comes as a record 46.9 million Americans are expected to travel during the upcoming July 4 holiday, according to the American Automobile Association on Thursday, which is seen as a leading indicator for U.S. fuel demand.